-- 1. NOTES the responses received following public advertising of draft revised Policy No. 3.10.11 - Community Funding; - 2.
+- 1. NOTES the results of the response received dividing public advertising of draft revised Policy No. 3.10.11 Community Funding; - 2.
 ADOPTS draft revised Policy No.3.10.11 Community Funding (Attachment 1) - 3.
 REVOKES the following Policies (Attachment 2 7); and